 Undergrad PA Fellows

-Rachel Matos, B.A. student majoring in Public Policy with a minor in Educational Studies
+Elizabeth M. Gibson, B.A. student majoring in Public Policy and International Relations, with a minor in Political Communications

-Geroge Weiler, B.A. student majoring in Public Policy
+Kelsey Wentling, B.A. student majoring in Environmental Studies

 Whether studying best practices for green-building policies or researching community-based strategies that towns and cities may employ to give residents convenient, safe, everyday opportunities for physical activity, IPA’s undergraduate Public Administration Fellows are helping to build knowledge and educate others on critical issues that will make a difference in the lives of citizens in Delaware and across the globe.